 (630)232-0780

-Downtown Geneva boasts many cafes and restaurants, including Graham’s Chocolate and the All Chocolate Kitchen, both just two minutes away.
+Downtown Geneva also boasts many cafes and restaurants, including Graham’s Chocolate and the All Chocolate Kitchen, both just two minutes away.
 You’re also not a far drive from the St. Charles library if you want to keep exploring there, too.

 We have seen many of our favorite libraries undergo renovations and updates the last year or so.
-We are beyond lucky to have many incredible libraries in the west and northwest suburbs that go beyond our reader’s top ten list.
+We are beyond lucky to have so many incredible libraries in the west and northwest suburbs that go beyond our top ten list.
 If you explore a new destination, stop back and let us know what you think.

 Know of another library renovation?
 Let us know in the comments below!